Fatdevil/GolfIQ-YOLO/docs/caddie_mc.md

 - **Green** bar (approach only): likelihood of holding the green surface
 - **Exp miss (Long/Lat)**: signed average miss distances (positive = long/right)

+Exp miss is measured relative to the aim line.

 Use these to judge trade-offs between safety and aggression before applying the suggested plan to the HUD.